sbrl/Pepperminty-Wiki/README.md

 You can also you the downloader offline.
 Simply clone this repository to your web server and then point your web browser at `your.server/path/to/pepperminty/wiki/download.php`.

 #### Method 4: Building your own from source
 Pepperminty Wiki can also be built from source (and I do this all the time when testing).
 Start by cloning the repository.
 Then go into the `modules` folder and append `.disabled` to the names of any modules you don't want to be included (e.g. `modules/page-edit.php` would become `modules/page-edit.php.disabled`).
-Then follow the instructions for your platform:
+Then follow the instructions for your platform below.
+The resulting file will be located at `build/index.php`.

 ##### Windows
 Simply run the `build.bat` script in the root of the repository.
 It will handle everything for you.